Proton Beam Therapy vs Photon Beam Therapy

 John says “If you are unfortunate enough to have a cancer tumour somewhere where it can’t be cut out, it needs to be killed to stop it spreading.
 It can be killed by firing X-rays at it (traditional radio therapy, or photon beam therapy), or by firing protons at it.
 Although photons and protons sound similar there are important differences between them.”

-Photon beam therapy (also called X-ray radiotherapy)
+What is Photon Beam Therapy (also called X-ray radiotherapy)?

 John continues “Photon therapy is a well-established technique for killing a cancer tumour by firing X-rays at it.
 Let’s say you have a cancer tumour at the back of your tongue, where it can’t be operated on (as I did).
 Specialist medics will identify where the tumour is and then aim a beam of X-rays at it from several different positions.
 They might, for example fire a shot from the left-hand side of your neck, then one from the front, then from the right-hand side etc. etc.”